ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 {{site.data.content.para-promotion-add-on-services}}

-The current Zerto version that is installed is 9.7u1.
+The Zerto version available for deployment is 9.7u1.
 {: note}

 ## Before you begin